Skip To Main Content

 Academic Program

-The school offers several levels of content area courses including AP, Honors, College and Co-Taught.
+The school offers several levels of content area courses including AP, Honors, College Prep and Co-Taught.
 There is an accelerated math program, called AMP, which culminates with Calculus AB and BC.
-Some of our students attend the Portland Arts and Technology High School and Portland Ballet.
-Students are eligible to receive a STEM endorsement and Seal of Biliteracy on their transcripts.
+Students have the option to attend Portland Arts and Technology High School.
+Students are eligible to receive a STEM Endorsement and Seal of Biliteracy on their transcripts.

 View the Course Catalog